rtengle/me700-final/README.md

 ## Overview

 This codebase simulates a fluid film along a given surface.
 All that is needed to be done is use the ```run_sim``` command in the file of the same name and pass through a dict with the simulation parameters.
+These parameters are as follows: